ai-cfia/ailab-db/search-scores-and-weights.md

 1. [**Typicality**](sql/2023-07-12-calculate-incoming-outgoing-counts.sql): This
-   score evaluates how closely the number of site references for a document aligns with the average within a given thematic context.
-Documents with typicality scores reflect a level of correspondence with the average number of references, indicating their alignment within the specified topic.
-This ensures that the search results prioritize documents not only based on their relevance to the user's query but also considering how well they conform to the typical reference patterns within the targeted theme.
+   score evaluates how closely the number of site references for a document aligns with the average.
+Documents with typicality scores reflect a level of correspondence with the average number of references.
+This ensures that the search results prioritize documents considering how well they conform to the typical reference patterns within the targeted theme.
       - Scaling: FROM 0.0 = least referenced document TO 1.0 = most referenced
         document